 For a thin sauce, you’ll need about 35 lbs of tomatoes to produce seven quart jars.
 For a thicker sauce, you’ll need about 45 lbs of tomatoes to produce seven quart jars.

-Fresh tomatoes (I buy mine from Dolan Creek Farm and ask for a mix of different varieties)
+Fresh tomatoes (I buy my tomatoes from Dolan Creek Farm and ask for a mix of different varieties)

-Bottled lemon juice (bottled guarantees the correct acidity that is needed for canning tomatoes)
+Bottled lemon juice (bottled juice, versus fresh, guarantees the correct acidity that is needed for canning tomatoes)

 - Fill a large saucepan halfway with water.
-Place jars in water to warm Bring almost to a simmer over medium heat.
+Place jars in water.
+Bring almost to a simmer over medium heat.
 Keep jars hot until ready to use.
 You want them nice and hot when you fill them to prevent jar breakage.

 - Prepare pressure canner by filling with water according to your manufacturer’s instructions.
-Bring water to a simmer and keep water at a simmer until filled jars are placed inside.
+Bring water to a simmer in canner and keep water at a simmer until filled jars are placed inside.